Audio: 1983

 IandI-ItalyPromoFrontStamp.jpg (27833 bytes)

-CBS A 3904 (Italy) - detail from front picture, showing the pinholes of the promo stamp, scan by Hans Seegers
+CBS A 3904 (Italy) - detail of front picture, showing the pinholes of the promo stamp, scan by Hans Seegers

 IandI-ItalyPromoBack.jpg (20677 bytes)